 - Windows app isn’t as good as the Mac app.
 This probably applies to a lot of apps.
 But the UI for Todoist’s Windows app doesn’t work quite as well as the mobile or Mac apps.

-- Can’t create custom views or lists.
-Todoist has a Today and Next 7 days view, but what if I want to see just my school tasks due the next week without worrying about the tasks for my part-time job?
+- Creating custom views or lists take some fiddling.
+Todoist has a built-in Today and Next 7 days view, but if you want to see your school tasks due the next week without worrying about the tasks for your part-time job, then it’ll take some fiddling with Todoist’s filters.

-- About $50 per year.
+- $36 per year.
 If you go with Todoist, you’ll probably need to get the premium option to get the advanced flexibility of filters, priorities, and calendar syncing.
 (There’s a student account that goes for ~$1.50/month, though.)

 TickTick is quite similar to Todoist, with a nearly identical interface.
 It does offer some features that Todoist lacks, such as a built-in Pomodoro timer and calendar view.